bendalab/audioio/docs/installation.md

 AudioIO uses whatever audio module is installed on your system.
-However, the python standard library support for reading and writing audio files and for playing sound is poor.
+However, the python standard library support for reading and writing audio files and for playing sound is rather poor.
 You certainly want to install additional packages for better performance.

 Run in your terminal